 How does it work?

-Our nationally-recognized fundraiser enables anyone who wants to help Well Aware’s cause make a big impact in a short time.
+Our nationally-recognized fundraiser makes it easy for you to make a big impact in a short time.
 For the people we are helping, a clean drink of water is not guaranteed.
-A shower is a luxury.
-It's the least we can do to skip our showers for a week, so that others can survive and thrive.
+A shower is often a luxury.
+And, many walk miles every day to fetch the water they need to survive.
+YOU CAN HELP.
+Every $15 you raise provides 1 person with lasting clean water.

 Our strikers are famous